Slow Cooker: French Onion Soup

 - Butter (just a little) provides fat that your body needs to keep your systems running smoothly and is also used as brain food.

-- Worcestershire sauce and balsamic vinegar are similar in their nutritive properties, in that they both help with digestion, blood circulation, enhanced immunity effects, and have both been noted to improve digestion, nervous system function, and fight against free radicals.
+- Worcestershire sauce and balsamic vinegar are similar in their nutritive properties, in that they both help with digestion, blood circulation, and enhanced immunity effects, and have both been noted to improve digestion, nervous system function, and fight against free radicals.

 - Garlic is known for its immune system-boosting properties.
 It also is used as an antifungal and antiviral and also has antioxidant properties.
 It's also heralded as a heart helper and can lower your cholesterol.